ustaxcourt/ef-cms/docs/team-process.md

 Each week we rotate a few of the routine process and maintenance chores between team members.
 This is tracked using a schedule posted to the USTC out of office calendar.

-### Environment Shuffle

-This process is to merge changes from the Court into our Flexion fork, and also to create batch PRs if the batch is ready.
-Please view the [Environment Shuffle](pr-workflow?id=environment-shuffle) part of the documentation for more information.

 ### Dependency Updates

-Similar to [Environment Shuffle](team-process?id=environment-shuffle), every week we rotate responsibility for updating dependencies.
+Every week we rotate responsibility for updating dependencies.
 As an open-source project, we rely on external libraries which get updates frequently.
 These include JavaScript Library Updates and Infrastructure as Code Libraries as described below.
-As of 12/21/21, we are basing these changes off of the `flexion/develop` branch.
+Follow the [PR workflow](./pr-workflow.md) like any other change.

 > After changes are made to any dependencies, deploy to an exp environment to verify that all tests pass!
   > * If terraform needs to be updated, deploy locally to an exp environment first.